werwolf2303/decky-NordVPN/README.md

 # A NordVPN Decky plugin <h3>WIP</h3>
-## This plugin is in a early beta stage!
-Expect bugs
+## This plugin is in a alpha phase

 <h4>The following works:</h4>